chaul3/chat-bot-sql-generator-for-business/README.md

 - **Fallback**: Rule-based pattern matching (works without any models)
 - **Optional**: OpenAI models (requires API key)
 - **Completely Local**: No internet connection required after setup

+## 🧪 Testing RAG vs Traditional

+The web interface includes powerful testing controls:

+### RAG Mode Controls:
+- **🤖 Auto Mode**: Smart detection of when to use RAG vs traditional
+- **🧠 Force RAG**: All questions use RAG enhancement for testing
+- **📊 Force Traditional**: Disable RAG to compare traditional responses

+### Quick Testing:
+- **⚡ Test Buttons**: Pre-built questions to demonstrate differences
+- **🔄 Reset Chat**: Clear conversation history for fresh testing
+- **📊 Live Indicators**: Each response shows which approach was used

+### Example Test Workflow:
+1. Load sample data
+2. Ask "What's the total sales?" in Traditional mode
+3. Switch to RAG mode and ask "Analyze sales patterns"
+4. Compare the depth and context of responses
+5. Use Auto mode to see intelligent routing

+For detailed testing guide, see **[RAG_TESTING_GUIDE.md](RAG_TESTING_GUIDE.md)**

 ##  Testing